rppicomidi/pico_usb_host_troubleshooting/README.md

     wTotalLength       0x0054 <== 84 bytes
 ```
 The solution is to make the descriptor buffer larger if you can, or accept that device
 won't work if you cannot.
+Some very complex MIDI+Audio devices can have very long
+USB descriptors.

 #### Descriptor contains length error
 Sometimes the device has an issue where the length fields within the descriptor headers
 are wrong.
-This is a common problem with MIDI devices, for example.
+This is a problem with some MIDI devices, for example.
 The best solution
 to this is to make sure your host driver is robust to incorrect descriptor header length
 fields.